 Silk’s technology has been in development since 2009.
 The company announced its first funding round in April 2011 and one month later won the “Best overall startup” award at The Next Web Conference.
 The service launched in open beta in May this year.

 Salar al Khafaji, the CEO and co-founder of Silk, stated: “We are thrilled that NEA has chosen to partner with us in this endeavor and that Atomico has followed up on their investment from last year.
 It is another exciting milestone for Silk in a year of rapid growth.”

 “In a time of information overload, it can be an overwhelming challenge to effectively share and search structured information,” said Pete Sonsini, General Partner, NEA.
 “We’re impressed with Silk’s vision and with the technology the team has developed, which we believe will have a great impact on the way people will use structured information.”

-Additional backers in the round are Anil Hansjee, a well known angel and advisor to many companies including Fon who previously served as Google’s head of corporate development EMEA; Jens Christensen, a private investor best known for his role as CEO of Ellerdale (acquired by Flipboard); and Philippe Cases, an angel investor and entrepreneur, currently CEO of Spoke Software.
+Additional backers of the round include Anil Hansjee, a well-known angel and advisor to many companies including Fon, who also previously served as Google’s head of Corporate Development (EMEA).
+Other backers include Jens Christensen, a private investor best known for his role as CEO of Ellerdale (acquired by Flipboard), and Philippe Cases, an angel investor and entrepreneur, currently CEO of Spoke Software.

 By the way: You can find out about other interesting startups from The Netherlands in this list.